Krüper's nuthatch: Breeding

 The breeding season takes place from mid-March to mid-May in Turkey, the date depending on the location and altitude.
 In southern Anatolia, egg laying begins at the end of March; in the Caucasus, it takes place in April–May.
 There is only one brood per year.
-The nest is often placed in the hole of a conifer and far from the ground.
+The nest is often placed in a hole, usually in a conifer, and high above the ground.
 A study conducted out over four breeding seasons in southern Turkey showed that nests were built to a height of nearly 12 m, with extremes between 2.1 m and 24 m, and were often facing east.
-The Krüper's nuthatch usually uses already existing cavities that have been simply cleaned out, especially by the female, but can dig its own hole in dead trunks and branches.
+It usually uses already existing cavities that have been simply cleaned out, especially by the female, but can dig its own hole in dead trunks and branches.
 Eggs have been observed on the top of a stump or on a pile of twigs at the fork of a tree, but these unusual nesting sites may only be used when cavities are unavailable.
+The nest site is defended against competing hole-nesting species such as great tit Parus major and common redstart Phoenicurus phoenicurus, by both aggressive calling and pecking by the female.

-Unlike other nuthatches, the Krüper's nuthatch does not build the entrance to its hole with mud or resin.
+Unlike some other nuthatches, the Krüper's nuthatch does not build the entrance to its hole with mud or resin.
 The bottom of the nest is lined with bark chips, rotten wood and pine cone scales, covered with moss, hair, wool, and feathers.
 The female does most of the work and lays four to seven eggs, usually five or six, measuring 17 × 13 mm, creamy white with small red or purplish spots and speckles, mostly concentrated at the larger end.
 Incubation lasts 12 to 17 days and is performed by the female alone, fed by the male.
 The female also incubates the young, but both parents take part in the feeding.
 The young are mainly fed on beetles, insect larvae, lepidoptera, and earthworms.
 On average, four young are fledged at 15–19 days of age.

 Parasites

-In a Turkish study published in 2012, the Krüper's nuthatch was found to host blood protists of the genera Haemoproteus and Leucocytozoon, but none of the 67 individuals studied was parasitized by Plasmodium.
+In a Turkish study published in 2012, the Krüper's nuthatch was found to host blood protists of the genera Haemoproteus and Leucocytozoon, but none of the 67 individuals studied was parasitised by Plasmodium.